allegroai/clearml-docs/docs/hyperdatasets/dataviews.md

 #### Querying Multiple Datasets and Versions

-This example demonstrates an ROI query filtering for frames containing the ROI labels `car`, `truck`, or `bicycle` from two versions of one Dataset, and one version of another Dataset.
+This example demonstrates an ROI query filtering for frames containing the ROI labels `car`, `truck`, or `bicycle` from two versions of one Dataset, and one version of another Dataset:

 ```python
 # Add queries: